Dean of Students, Deputy Title IX Director and Interim University Title IX Coordinator

 Office: Patterson Hall 002F

 Shook has served on the board of directors for the following organizations: Council for the Advancement of Standards in Higher Education (CAS), the Association for Student Conduct Administration, NASPA Region III and the Alabama Student Personnel Association (ASPA).
-He has also served on the editorial board for the Journal of Student Affairs Research and Practice, the College Student Affairs Journal and the Law & Psychology Review.
+He also has served on the editorial board for the Journal of Student Affairs Research and Practice, the College Student Affairs Journal and the Law & Psychology Review.
 He is currently on the faculty of the New Professionals Institute sponsored by NASPA Region III and SACSA

-He earned his bachelor’s degrees in philosophy and religious studies from Southern Methodist University, his Juris Doctorate from the University of Alabama and his doctorate in higher education administration from the University of Virginia.
+He earned his bachelor’s degrees in philosophy and religious studies from Southern Methodist University, his JD from the University of Alabama and his doctorate in higher education administration from the University of Virginia.
 He also holds a certificate in nonprofit management from The University of Texas at Austin and is a graduate of Harvard University's Institute for Management and Leadership in Education and Crisis Management in Higher Education program.

 He lives in Columbia with his wife and three young children.
 In the community, Shook is chair of the board of directors for Midlands Fatherhood Coalition